bobbimanners/Applecorn/README.md

 BASIC command like `LOAD""`, `CHAIN""`, `OPENIN""` and `OPENUP""` can use wildcards to specify the file to open.

+The attentive reader will have noticed that I mention an exception to wildcard matching.
+Volume directory names are not currently subject to wildcard search.
+Either type them in full, or use the colon notation to specify physical drive as an abbreviation.

 ### Star Commands

 `*QUIT` - Terminate Applecorn and quit to ProDOS.
 Because the 'BBC Micro'